cssinjs/jss/docs/json-api.md

 ## Keyframes Animation

 Keyframes name will use the same id generator function as the class names.
 Animation name will be scoped by default.
-In order to access it within the same style sheet, you can use `$ref` syntax as a value of `animationName` property.
+In order to access it within the same style sheet, you can use `$ref` syntax as a value of `animationName` or `animation` property.

 Additionally generated name can be accessed through `sheet.keyframes.{name}` map.